 Indian economy is the world’s most quickly expanding economy and plays a prominent role in international trade through a large number of exports and imports.
 As a part of the economic reforms Government of India has taken various initiatives to improve the condition of exports to other countries as Export Benefit Schemes.

 The Foreign Trade Policy launched on 1 April 2015 introduced slew measures by providing a framework for increasing exports of goods and services, generation of employment, and increasing value addition, in keeping with the ‘Make in India’ vision of the Hon’ble Prime Minister.
-The policy has incorporated various export-friendly innovations and simplifications which included simplification and merger of reward schemes, introducing new schemes for the promotion of Merchandise and Services exports, incentivizing e-commerce exports, encouraging procurement of capital goods from indigenous manufacturers under the EPCG schemes, etc. The policy also envisages helping:
+The policy has incorporated various export-friendly innovations and simplifications which included simplification and merger of reward schemes, introducing new schemes for the promotion of Merchandise and Services exports, incentivizing e-commerce exports, encouraging procurement of capital goods from indigenous manufacturers under the EPCG schemes, etc. Export Benefit Scheme also envisages helping:

 - Exporters leverage benefits of GST,

 - Improving ease of trading across borders,

 - Increasing realization from India’s agriculture-based exports and

 - Promoting exports from MSMEs and labor-intensive sectors.